 With wet laid flagstone projects, you must have a first have a concrete base/pad already in place or this must be formed and poured first.
 Flagstone is need set in cement on the concrete pad, once the cement has set, normally the following day all joints/gaps are filled with cement.

-Here is a few different pictures of a wet-laid patio we completed last year here in Ottawa area, the original patio was around 20 years old and dry laid.
+Here are a few different pictures of a wet-laid patio we completed last year here in Ottawa area, the original patio was around 20 years old and dry laid.

 We poured a new concrete pad, then using some of the old flagstone and new flagstone, relaid the patio area in cement.